 Children's Colorado's Financial Assistance Program is in accordance with Colorado Revised Statute § 25-3-112 and 26 CFR 1.501(r)-0 through 26 CFR 1.501(r)-7.
 Qualifications for many assistance programs require applicants to meet federal poverty income guidelines based on their Federal Poverty Level.
 Eligibility for financial assistance depends upon family size, income and the age of the applicant.
 Please see the Federal Poverty Income Guidelines Chart below for eligibility and links to our financial assistance policy and application.

-Copies of our Financial Assistance Policy and Application are available on this web page, by calling the Financial Counseling Department at 720-777-7001, or in our Financial Counseling offices at 13123 East 16th Avenue, Aurora, CO 80045 or at 4125 Briargate Parkway, Colorado Springs, CO 80920.
+Copies of our Financial Assistance Policy and Application are available below, by calling the Financial Counseling Department at 720-777-7001, or in our Financial Counseling offices at 13123 East 16th Avenue, Aurora, CO 80045 or at 4125 Briargate Parkway, Colorado Springs, CO 80920.
 Copies are available for free in multiple languages, including English and Spanish.

-Federal Poverty Level (FPL) income guidelines chart: example of maximum income guidelines.
-Information provided here updated on April 1, 2018.
+Federal Poverty Level income guidelines chart: example of maximum income guidelines.
+Information provided here updated April 1st each year.

 * Exceptions may apply.